ngobinh74/PX4-user_guide/en/log/flight_review.md

 - Plot background color is used to indicate flight mode during recording (where graphs depend on mode):
   ![Flight Modes](../../assets/flight_log_analysis/flight_review/flight_modes.png)
-  - **Flight mode:** Background colour on the body of the plot indicates flight mode.
+  - **Flight mode:** Background color on the body of the plot indicates flight mode.
     Hovering with the mouse over a plot shows the flight mode labels.
-  - **VTOL flight mode:** VTOL vehicles additionally show the VTOL mode as background colour in the bottom part of the plot (blue for multicopter, yellow for fixed-wing, and red for transition).
+  - **VTOL flight mode:** VTOL vehicles additionally show the VTOL mode as background color in the bottom part of the plot (blue for multicopter, yellow for fixed-wing, and red for transition).
 - Mouse scrolling on a particular plot axis zooms that axis (horizontally or vertically).
 - Mouse scrolling inside the plot zooms both axes.